-Shmita:
+Shmitta:

-Shmita (Sabbatical Year) is the practice of letting the land rest one year in every seven.
-During the Shmita Year, as described by the Bible, agricultural work in Israel stops.
+The Shmitta (Sabbatical Year) is the practice of letting the land rest one year in every seven.
+During the Shmitta Year, as described by the Bible, agricultural work in Israel stops.
 People eat whatever grows on its own in the fields, and everyone, rich and poor alike (and animals too) may come and take from its produce.
-Shmita acknowledges that the Earth is not raw material to be exploited for profit with maximum efficiency, but is a gift to be used for the common well-being.
+Shmitta acknowledges that the Earth is not raw material to be exploited for profit with maximum efficiency but as gift to be used for the common well-being.

-In Israel, Shmita is practiced (though in an attenuated form) to this day.
-In the US, Shmita Project, a program of Hazon and Jewish Farm School, has begun the work of reapplying Shmita in a post-industrial world.
-The biblical practices of Shmita addressed both people's relationship to the land - through not planting - and to each other - through the forgiveness of loans.
-We should develop new means of honoring both.
+In Israel, Shmitta is practiced (though in an attenuated form) to this day.
+In the US, Shmitta Project, a Hazon and Jewish Farm School program, has begun the work of reapplying Shmitta in a post-industrial world.
+The biblical practices of Shmitta addressed both people's relationship to the land - through not planting - and to each other - through the forgiveness of loans, we should develop new means of honoring both.

-Bal Tashchit:
+Ba'al Tashchit:

 Wasteful misuse of the world's resources.
 The prohibition is found in Deuteronomy (20:19-20), "When in your war against a city you have to besiege it for a long time in order to capture it, you must not destroy (bal tashchit) its fruit trees...
 You may eat of them but you must not destroy the fruit trees."
 Later Jewish thinkers explained that bal tashchit applies to any pointless destruction of resources.
-We need reconsider and reapply rabbinic sources which teach that consuming more resources than necessary to achieve a particular human purpose may be bal tashchit.
+We need reconsider and reapply rabbinic sources which teach that consuming more resources than necessary to achieve a particular human purpose may be Ba'al Taschit.
 (E.g. Talmud Shabbat 67a, 140a.)